-A lot of people have pets, and if you are preparing to bug out in an emergency situation than it is a good idea to includes your pets into your bug out plan.
+A lot of people have pets, and if you are preparing to bug out in an emergency situation then it is a good idea to include your pets in your bug out plan.
 The problem is that a lot of people who have a solid SHTF plan tend to forget about the needs of their pets.
-In addition to this the type of pet you have will also make bugging out with them either extremely easy or extremely hard, generally speaking, you will have a lot easier time bugging out with a dog than with a cat.
+In addition to this, the type of pet you have will also make bugging out with them either extremely easy or extremely hard, generally speaking, you will have a lot easier time bugging out with a dog than with a cat.

 You can bug out with your pets by having food, water, pet bug out bag, microchipping your pets, training your pets, having paw protectors, first aid kit for your pets, muzzle, pet crates, collar and leash with ID tags, documents, and pictures, by taking frequent bathroom breaks and by taking their favorite toy with them.
 Generally speaking, you will have a lot easier time bugging out with a dog than with cats, as dogs tend to be more obedient, but this doesn’t mean that you can not bug out with your cat.